 Now… If you could capture that heat, it can be used for multiple purposes if stored and used efficiently.
-One such use is producing electricity through thermo electric modules. (you can also heat your greenhouse with compost as well)
+One such use is producing electricity through thermoelectric modules.

 “Biomass is biological material derived from living, or recently living organisms”

 It had been found previously in lab replications that it is possible to charge batteries using the waste energy from a compost pile using thermoelectric modules.
 In this project, ways of improving the e±ciency of this process were explored.
 The use of a copper slab insulated with extruded polystyrene would transfer 86% § 2% from the